mdppml/PP-GWAS/local_run/README.md

 B (Number of Blocks) = 2
 ```

 You can scale these up for larger experiments depending on available compute.
-If you encounter memory issues, reduce BPR (this determines how many blocks are processed at a time).
+If you encounter memory issues, reduce BPR (this determines how many blocks are processed at a time) or increase the number of blocks.

 ## ❓ Troubleshooting